-Rather than disguising marketing tactics as appeals to healthy living, brands may succeed in 2018 by leaning on honest and thorough assessments of their items' nutritional value.
-Embracing the spirit of the clean labeling trend as well as its rules and regulations may be the move that truly enables this approach to thrive.'
+Rather than disguising marketing tactics as appeals to healthy living, brands may succee in 2018 by leaning.
+On honest and thorough assessments of their items’ nutritional value.
+Embracing the spirit of the clean labeling trend.
+As well as its rules and regulations may be the move that truly enables this approach to thrive.’

 The 2.0 Movement

-"Companies are set to deliver labels tuned to suit consumers' packaging preferences."
+“Companies are set to deliver labels tune to suit consumers’ packaging preferences.”

 During the first few years of the present clean labeling focus, companies have run the risk of overloading their shoppers with information.
 Clarity of design could therefore be the defining trend of the year ahead.
-Luttenberger noted that the graphic style of 2018 will assume an "essentialist" shape, with labels stripped down to their main descriptive elements.
-People do want to see nutritional information on the front of packages, they simply don't want to wade through unnecessary text to find it.
+Luttenberger noted that the graphic style of 2018 will assume an “essentialist” shape, with labels strippe down to their main descriptive elements.
+People do want to see nutritional information on the front of packages.
+They simply don’t want to wade through unnecessary text to find it.

 Honesty Suits Savvy Customers

 Brands hoping to attract health-conscious shoppers in 2018 will be able to do so with honest and clear labels.
-Those that try other means – namely, making technically true claims meant to confuse consumers – may find that buyers are wise to their tricks.
-The Washington Post reported on a few of these tactics, including bragging about the absence of substances that never appear in a certain type of food and using "organic" to imply unhealthy foods have dietary benefits.
+Those that try other means – namely, making technically true claims meant to confuse consumers.
+May find that buyers are wise to their tricks.
+The Washington Post report on a few of these tactics, including bragging.
+About the absence of substances that never appear in a certain type of food and using.
+Organic” to imply unhealthy foods have dietary benefits.